Journey to the Vote

 Dr. Saundra Ardrey will lead a Washington, DC, Selma, and Montgomery, AL "Suffrage Trail" based Study Away trip.
 If you interested, please reach out now to Dr. Ardrey at Saundra.Ardrey@wku.edu.
 Tentative itinerary.

+March TBD.
 Presentation on leading suffragists in KY, organized by Jonathan Jeffrey, Department of Library Special Collections.
 Location: KY Building.
-Date/time TBD

 July 1 The Department of Library Special Collections will open their exhibit Also Ran.
 Location: Jackson Gallery of the KY Building.
 This exhibit runs through December 15, 2020.